Frequently Asked Questions about

 Yes, I use professional video, audio and editing equipment and software.

-No. My goal is to create an intimate viewing experience for the family so I remove my voice entirely.
-Through a variety of editing techniques (the use of photos, titles and more) a parent or grandparent appears to be talking directly to the viewer.
+No. My goal is to create an intimate viewing experience for families so I remove my voice entirely.
+Through a variety of editing techniques a parent or grandparent appears to be talking directly to the viewer, seamlessly telling stories.

 Our family has a few “skeletons” in the closet that we prefer remain there.
 How do you handle those if they come out in an interview?

 Every family has a few skeletons and while some don’t mind them being part of family lore, others do.
-Once I start the editing process, you will be able to view the movie on a password protected webpage and provide feedback.
-I will simply edit out any information you wish to keep private.
+Once I start the editing process, you will be able to view the movie on a private webpage and provide feedback.
+I will simply edit out any stories or information you wish to keep private.

 What should I wear for my interview?